BestTimesToVisit.com Logo

 transport

 Get a Hamburg CARD!
-It's your golden ticket for free public transport (U-Bahn, S-Bahn, buses, ferries) and discounts on many attractions.
-Seriously, if you plan on visiting more than two paid sights, it pays for itself quickly.
-Just grab one at the airport or any tourist information center.
+It's your golden ticket for free public transport (U-Bahn, S-Bahn, buses, ferries) and discounts on tons of attractions.
+Seriously, if you plan on visiting more than two museums or taking a harbor tour, it pays for itself in no time.
+Just grab one at the airport or any tourist info point.

 food